 A full athletic program is maintained at NIACC.
-Men have the opportunity to participate in football, soccer, basketball, golf, and baseball.
-Women's intercollegiate sports are softball, soccer, basketball, golf, cross country, and volleyball.
+Men have the opportunity to participate in football, cross country, soccer, basketball, golf, track and field, and baseball.
+Women's intercollegiate sports are softball, soccer, basketball, golf, cross country, track and field, and volleyball.
 These athletic offerings give NIACC one of the most diverse sports schedules for junior colleges in Iowa.
-The opportunity to participate is open to all bona fide students who have the desire and ability to compete at the community college level.
+The opportunity to participate is open to all full-time students who have the desire and ability to compete at the community college level.